 Mr. Smith continued, “We currently have approximately 200 software developers, over 100 field service technicians, and a large marketing and R & D Team that have good ideas – things that our prison and jail customers want, things that are unique, and we routinely turn those ideas into patents.
 It’s our biggest, most valuable asset – good people with ideas that are solving our customers’ problems.

-“The patent that was just issued along with the IVR technology that we developed can save the corrections industry $240,000,000 per year in responding to inmates and friends/family member questions – and those responses will be faster and more accurate.
+“The patent that was just issued along with the IVR technology that we developed can save the corrections industry $240,000,000 per year in responding to Incarcerated Individuals and friends/family member questions – and those responses will be faster and more accurate.
 It is a great example of technology and creativity being applied to real-life problems to get a better result.